guyromb/cordova-plugin-wifi/README.md

 Network Interface
 =================

-Wifi Network interface information plugin for Cordova that supports Android and iOS
+Wifi Network interface information plugin for Cordova that supports Android and iOS (=currently partially).
+Using this plugin you can get information such as DNS, SSID, Gateway, IP Address, MAC Address etc.

 ## Command Line Install